THE DIVISION OF PROPERTY SHARED BY SPOUSES AND PARTNERS

-The topics in the Dial-A-Law series provide only general information on legal issues within the province of Alberta.
-This service is provided by Calgary Legal Guidance funded in part by the Alberta Law Foundation.
-The purpose is to make you aware of your legal rights and responsibilities.
+The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
+The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

 - You and your spouse can agree on the division of your property and have a lawyer draw up a contract to record the agreement.

 You should consult with a lawyer to protect your rights, ensure you understand what rights you may or may not be giving up, and to ensure the contract is prepared so that it is legally binding.
 For example, the contract must be in writing and must be consensual.
-You and your spouse must have the mental capacity to enter into a contract Full disclosure of all property owned by each spouse must be made.
-You must be informed of all property owned, and debts owed by your spouse and you must disclose all of your property and debt to your spouse.
+You and your spouse or partner must have the mental capacity to enter into a contract Full disclosure of all property owned by each spouse must be made.
+You must be informed of all property owned, and debts owed by your spouse or partner and you must disclose all of your property and debt to your spouse or partner.
 The contract must be signed separately by each person in front of his or her lawyers and each lawyer must sign a Certificate confirming that they gave independent legal advice before you signed the contract.
 If you do not meet all the requirements of the Act for proper execution of the contract, it can be challenged.

 There are important time limitations you must consider when making a claim for property distribution.
 If you start and complete your divorce proceedings without a property distribution claim, you must bring the property distribution claim within 2 years of the granting of the Divorce Judgment.
 If[MR1] you have not started your divorce proceedings, you may bring the application within 2 years from the date upon which you separated from your spouse or within 1 year from the date upon which your spouse gave away or transferred property under circumstances as set out in point 5 above, whichever occurs first.

 You and your spouse must provide a Statement of all property you own alone or with another person to the Court and to the other spouse.
 The Statement must include the property that was sold or given away within the 1 year prior to the application for property distribution.